barulicm/CPPGraphSearch/docs_sources/mainpage.md

 algorithms.
 You can use it to solve just about any problem that can be framed as a graph search problem.

+The source code and installation instructions can be found on [GitHub](https://github.com/barulicm/CPPGraphSearch).

 ## Implemented Algorithms

 The following algorithms are currently implemented in this library.